pass-culture/pass-culture-app-native/doc/installation/iOS.md

   gem install bundler
   ```

-  - Now you can install CocoaPods, that will install the gems, with:
+  - Now you can install CocoaPods in the project `pass-culture-app-native`, that will install the gems, with:

   ```sh
   bundle install